Skip to content

 // 3 times faster reverse playback

-You can also set the global timeline scaling through the timeScale property on SkeletonAnimation, which is the same as speed.
-The larger the number, the faster the playback speed, the smaller the number, the slower the playback speed, and when the value is negative, it will be reversed.
+You can also set the global timeline scaling through the timeScale property on AnimatorComponent, which is the same as speed.
+The larger the value, the faster the playback speed; the smaller the value, the slower the playback speed; when the value is negative, it will play in reverse.

 ts